 Download an example of indicator matrix in Excel format (based on the experience of Niger).

 5. Operational recommendations

 The recommendations will pertain to questions such as the following:

-- Which improvements are needed to make the nutrition information system more functional?
+- How to make the nutrition information system more functional?

 - Which inputs are required to achieve the above?

 - How will NIPN use the results of this exercise compiled in the data landscape report?

 - In what way can the data landscape exercise contribute to the design of the central repository?